scikit-learn/enhancement_proposals/slep011/proposal.rst

     The name `use_exact_clones` is just a placeholder for now, and the final name is up for discussion.
 A more descriptive name for `cross_val_score` could be e.g. `estimator_randomness={'constant', 'splitwise'}`.
-The name doesn't have to be the same throughout all CV procedures.
+The name doesn't have to be the same throughout all CV procedures, and itshould accurately describe the alternative strategies that are possible.

 Meta-estimators should be updated in a similar fashion to make their two alternative behaviors explicit.